 This course places cities and urban regions in the context of Earth's eco-evolutionary dynamics.
-The focus is on the integration of principles of ecosystem dynamics and resilience into planning and decision-making.
-The course builds on complex systems theory and explores its application to coupled human-ecological systems through 4 modules: 1) theories of environmental planning, 2) methods of environmental assessment, 3) integrated modeling, scenarios, and strategic foresight, and 4) collaborative adaptive management and planning.
-Together these modules are used to frame and address critical transitions and resilience in urban ecosystems in the Puget Sound region.
-Students learn techniques for developing scenarios, building models, assessing resilience and devising management strategies.
-The course builds on a broad range of approaches including strategic environmental assessment, place-based analysis, life-cycle analysis, risk assessment, and adaptive collaborative planning.
+The focus is on the integration of principles of complex systems, ecosystem dynamics, and resilience into planning and decision-making.
+The central theme is the critical nexus among climate change, biodiversity, and social equity in designing resilient urban systems.
+To bridge theory with practice, the course prompts critical inquiries such as: How can urban planners design and implement infrastructures that are resilient in the face of uncertainty and capable to adapt to a spectrum of future climate scenarios?
+How can we effectively coordinate the action of multiple stakeholders operating at many scales under diverse constraints?
+And how do we ensure a just and equitable transition towards a sustainable and resilient urban future?
+The course is structured around four modules: 1) theories of environmental planning, 2) methods of environmental assessment, 3) modeling and scenarios and 4) collaborative adaptive planning.
+These modules are used to identify and address critical transitions, and to develop strategies that promote socio-ecological resilience.
+Students will learn how to create scenarios, construct integrated models, assess resilience, and devise environmental management strategies through practical applications.
+The course incorporates a variety of approaches, such as system thinking, simulation modeling, strategic foresight, place-based analysis, life-cycle analysis, risk assessment, and adaptive management.

-OBJECTIVES
+LEARNING OBJECTIVES